The secure CJSM email is:

 Ariane accepts instructions in matters of varying length and complexity, from preliminary and case-management hearings to multi-day, legally and factually complicated discrimination cases.
 She has advised and represented in unfair dismissal and discrimination claims against large public bodies.

-- Y v P&Co and Anor (2015, East London ET): successfully represented a vulnerable individual in a 6-day trial of multiple disability discrimination allegations.
-Sizeable compensation was secured for the client, including a substantial injury to feelings award, aggravated damages and compensation for injury to health;
+- KY v P&Co and Anor (2015, East London ET): successfully represented a vulnerable individual in a 6-day trial of multiple disability discrimination allegations.
+Sizeable compensation was secured for the client, including a substantial injury to feelings award, aggravated damages and compensation for injury to health.

 Public law & judicial review

-Ariane is developing her public law practice within the areas of prison law, mental health, immigration and housing and accepts instructions to advise and represent in administrative challenges of public bodies outside of these areas.
+Ariane is developing her public law practice within the areas of immigration and housing and accepts instructions to advise and represent in administrative challenges of public bodies outside of these areas.

-Ariane is experienced in appearing before healthcare regulators, particularly the Nursery & Midwifery Council and the Health and Care Professions Council.
+Ariane is experienced in appearing before healthcare regulators, particularly the NMC and the HCPC.

 - BA Philosophy, University College London